High-Dimensional Asymptotics of Differentially Private PCA: Preliminaries

 This reformulation in terms of trade-off functions provides an operational interpretation for an $\epsilon$-DP privacy guarantee: for an adversary, detecting the presence or absence of a target individual in the dataset based on the published value of a $\epsilon$-DP statistic with $\epsilon = 0.1$ is at least as hard as distinguishing between $\mathrm{Bern}(0.48)$ and $\mathrm{Bern}(0.52)$. \item The $\mu$-Gaussian Differential Privacy ($\mu$-GDP) guarantee of \citet{dong2022gaussian} is also expressed in terms of trade-off functions.
 For any $\mu\geq0,$ a privatized statistic $\rO(\cdot)$ is $\mu$-GDP if for any two neighboring datasets $\mX,\tilde{\mX}$,

-Operationally, this means that for an adversary detecting the presence or absence of a target individual in the dataset based on the published value of a $\mu$-GDP statistic is at least as hard as distinguishing between $\gauss{0}{1}$ and $\gauss{\mu}{1}$. \end{itemize} A useful feature of tradeoff-function-based privacy formulations is that it allows one to visualize often incomparable definitions of privacy together in a single plot, as shown in \Cref{fig:tf}.
+Operationally, this means that for an adversary detecting the presence or absence of a target individual in the dataset based on the published value of a $\mu$-GDP statistic is at least as hard as distinguishing between $\gauss{0}{1}$ and $\gauss{\mu}{1}$. \end{itemize}

+A useful feature of trade-off-function-based privacy formulations is that it allows one to visualize often incomparable definitions of privacy together in a single plot, as shown in \Cref{fig:tf}.

-\paragraph{Rényi Differential Privacy.} The following definition, due to \citet{mironov2017renyi}, introduces a different notion of privacy which uses the Rényi divergence as the notion of indistinguishability. \begin{definition}[Rényi Divergence and Rényi Differential Privacy {\citep{mironov2017renyi}}] For any $\alpha\in(1,\infty)$ and any two distributions $\nu_0$ and $\nu_1$, the Rényi divergence of order $\alpha$ of $\nu_1$ with respect to $\nu_0$ is defined as:
+\paragraph{Rényi Differential Privacy} The following definition, due to \citet{mironov2017renyi}, introduces a different notion of privacy which uses the Rényi divergence as the notion of indistinguishability. \begin{definition}[Rényi Divergence and Rényi Differential Privacy {\citep{mironov2017renyi}}] For any $\alpha\in(1,\infty)$ and any two distributions $\nu_0$ and $\nu_1$, the Rényi divergence of order $\alpha$ of $\nu_1$ with respect to $\nu_0$ is defined as:

 With some abuse of notation, for two random variables $\rV_0$ and $\rV_1$ with laws $\nu_0$ and $\nu_1$ respectively, we will use $\rdv{\alpha}{\rV_0}{\rV_1}$ to denote the Rényi divergence $\rdv{\alpha}{\nu_0}{\nu_1}$.
 For $\alpha > 1$ and $\epsilon > 0$, a privatized statistic $\rO(\cdot)$ is said to be $(\alpha,\epsilon)$-Rényi differentially private ($(\alpha,\epsilon)$-RDP) if $\rdv{\alpha}{\rO(\tilde{\mX})}{\rO(\mX)}\leq \epsilon$ for any two neighboring datasets $\mX$ and $\tilde{\mX}$. \end{definition}